 In previous roles, Gracio served as the director of the National Security Program Development Office, developing business strategies and leading a team of staff to diversify and expand PNNL’s national security research and development activities.
 She was also director of the Computational and Statistical Analytics Division, director of the Data-Intensive Computing research initiative, and led the focus area for developing a computational and bioinformatics portfolio.
 She serves as the project lead for the Extensible Computational Chemistry Environment, a key capability in the Molecular Sciences Software Suite—DOE’s flagship computational chemistry suite, which has been deployed worldwide, and for which she and her team received a Research and Development 100 Award and a Federal Laboratory Consortium Award.

-Deb was recognized by DOE with a Certificate of Accomplishment for the Atmospheric Radiation Measurement Program (ARM) and won the DOE Outstanding Woman in Engineering award.
-Deb is an executive member of the Brookhaven Science Associates Board of Directors at Brookhaven National Laboratory and a Senior Member of the Institute for Electrical and Electronics Engineers.
-She has served on the IEEE Information Systems Strategy Council and the NIST Smart Grid Advisory Board.
-She is on the executive advisory board for the College of Engineering and Architecture and the School of Electrical Engineering and Computer Science at Washington State University.
-She was on the board of directors and served a three-year term as president of the Tri-County Partners chapter of Habitat for Humanity.
+Gracio was recognized by DOE with a Certificate of Accomplishment for the Atmospheric Radiation Measurement Program and the DOE Outstanding Woman in Engineering award.
+She is an executive member of the Brookhaven Science Associates Board of Directors at Brookhaven National Laboratory, a senior member of the Institute for Electrical and Electronics Engineers (IEEE), and a fellow of the American Association for the Advancement of Science.
+She has served on the IEEE Information Systems Strategy Council and the National Institute of Standards and Technology – Smart Grid Advisory Board.
+Gracio is a member of the executive advisory board for the Georgia Tech Research Institute and the College of Engineering at Washington State University.
+Gracio received her MS and BS degrees in Electrical Engineering from Washington State University.